Kashhan/FoodGuard-AI-/README.md

 # Project Structure

-The project follows a simple and modular structure to keep the code organized and easy to maintain.
+The project follows a clean and modular structure to keep the code organized and easy to maintain.

 FoodGuard-AI/